Rose Medical Practice

 As well as a source of information about our practice, the staff and the services we provide, we hope you will use this website as a useful resource for other health-related information.
 Please have a look around and do send us some feedback if you like.
 We can use your ideas to improve our online services and further develop the content of this site.

-If you are a keyworker, have symptoms and would like a test you can apply for one here https://self-referral.test-for-coronavirus.service.gov.uk/test-type
+If you have symptoms, and would like a test, you can apply for one here https://self-referral.test-for-coronavirus.service.gov.uk/test-type

 For more information, please visit https://www.nhs.uk/conditions/wuhan-novel-coronavirus/

 To access the NHS 111 BSL Service click here https://interpreternow.co.uk/nhs111